-- Scottish and Welsh parliamentary elections, held every 5 years, where voters choose MPs using the Additional Member System (AMS) form of proportional representation.
+- Scottish and Welsh parliamentary elections, held every five years, where voters choose MPs using the Additional Member System (AMS) form of proportional representation.

-- Northern Ireland Assembly elections, held every 5 years, where voters elect assembly members using the Single Transferable Vote (STV) form of proportional representation.
+- Northern Ireland Assembly elections, held every five years, where voters elect assembly members using the Single Transferable Vote (STV) form of proportional representation.

-- Local elections, held every 4 years, where voters elect local councillors.
+- Local elections, held every four years, where voters elect local councilors.
 England and Wales use the FPTP system, while Scotland and Northern Ireland use STV.